Optimize Applications for Intel® GPUs with Intel® VTune™ Profiler

 Optimize on the GPU side

-There are several techniques that you can employ to optimize the performance of your offloaded portions on the GPU.
+You can employ several techniques to optimize the performance of the code portions you offload on the GPU.
 First, understand and navigate through potential bottlenecks in the Summary window of the GPU Compute/Media Hotspots analysis.
 Here, you can also see metrics related to computing tasks.

 Summary tab of GPU Offload Analysis